How to Install Visual Studio Code on Linux Mint (22, 21)

 sudo flatpak install flathub com.visualstudio.code -y

-Verify the VSCode Flatpak Installation
+Verify the VS Code Flatpak Installation

 Launch Visual Studio Code on Linux Mint

-Launch VSCode from Terminal
+Launch VS Code from the Terminal

 code